Neurotech-HQ/sarufi-docs/docs/tutorial-integration/integrate-with-whatsapp.md

     VERIFY_TOKEN    = Your verify token
   ```
   :::note
   The verification token is a random string.
 You can just create a random string and use it as your verification token.
+You can use any random string, but make sure you keep it because you will need to use the same string when we are setting up the webhook.
   :::

 - Once you have environment variables set, you are ready to fire 🚀 your `main.py` in activated virtual envirnoment.